 - separation of code distribution and code activation.
 That means feature flags and experiments in your code.
 The same rollout must be able to switch at runtime between old and new behavior.

-- changes to persistent data structures requires that you update both versions of the structure concurrently in order for old and new code to be able to co-exist.
+- changes to persistent data structures require that you update both versions of the structure concurrently in order for old and new code to be able to co-exist.

 - you need to know what is going on.
 Have a good monitoring, central log collection, good search on all of that.
 There is a thing called monitoring lag, the distance in time between a thing happening and the time you will see this in your monitoring.
 Measure that lag and have it shown on each screen.
 Alert on monitoring lag.